 4. Watch the shows from your room

 If you’ve read any of my other blog posts, you will know that I am kind of obsessed with this product.
 Seriously though, this is literally the best “travel gadget” I have ever purchased.
 The Safe-Go is a portable safe that is big enough for a couple of cell phones and a wallet and attaches to pretty much anything (stroller, beach chairs, etc etc).
-I loved having this thing on the Disney cruise.
+I loved having this thing on the cruise.
+It was especially great for a cruise with an infant because you can leave your stuff while you chase around a toddling baby.
 With two young kids, there is really no such thing with ‘one person staying back with the valuables’ My kids were all over the place and being able to lock up my cell phones and my room card was key.
 I felt more at ease knowing my stuff was safe wherever I left it.

 6. Stay on the ship in Nassau

 Unfortunately, this wasn’t much of a ‘secret tip’ on my cruise as I estimate that at least 75% of people seemed to stay on the ship in Nassau.
 Despite it being a bit crowded, we still had a great day on the boat in Nassau and I’m glad we decided to stay on the ship.
 My sons both loved the splash pad, and it was great that little ones who are not potty trained were allowed to use this area.
 We also took advantage of the Small World Nursery again this day for a few hours during my son’s nap and my husband and I got to relax in the adults-only section.
 Win!